hbc/ngs-workshops/resources/training_resources.md

 	* The advanced statistical inference course follows closely with a course at JHU: https://github.com/DataScienceSpecialization/courses

-	* Or create your own swirl course with interatcive content of your choice: http://swirlstats.com/instructors.html
+	* Or create your own swirl course with interactive content of your choice: http://swirlstats.com/instructors.html

 6. [**PacBio turtorial series**](https://github.com/PacificBiosciences/Bioinformatics-Training/wiki)